-Heathrow Southern Rail is a privately funded proposal for Southern rail access to Heathrow Airport.
+Heathrow Southern Railway (HSR) is a privately financed proposal for a Southern Rail Link to Heathrow Airport (SRLtH).

 HSR would open up access to and through Heathrow from the South West and South East by enabling trains to operate between Heathrow and Waterloo via Clapham Junction, Putney, Hounslow, Twickenham, Richmond, Staines and other intermediate stations; and Heathrow and Woking, Guildford and Basingstoke.
 Trains could set out on these journeys from as far away as the south coast.